DillonSteyl/SCIE1000/Week 10/mod_3.md

 For an example going back in time, if the starting month is June (5), and you will be going back 6 months (-6), then the output of the function should be 1, because 6 months prior to June (5) is December (11).
 This would correspond with the operation `(5-6)%12`, which is equal to 11.
 December is in Summer, so `travel(5, -6) = 0`.

+To reiterate, the formula for the new month is: `(current month + months travelling in time) % 12`

 Unless you are very crafty, you will need conditionals in this function to handle converting from the month to the season.

 **Hint:** There is no need to write different code for going back in time vs going forward in time.
 Notice how in the examples the same formula is used either way.
-The modulo operator will work exactly how we want it to in either case.
+The modulo operator will work exactly how we want it to in either case, because it handles negative values just fine.

 ```
 def travel(current_month, num_months):